lobhtml/retro-docs/posts/updates/policy.md

 description: Published 30 June 2026
 ---

 *This is a practical, ethical framework that informs the kind of content that I cover on my YouTube channel.
 I’m not an anti-piracy absolutist, however, I do think that free and open access to anything at any time is not very experiential or meaningful.
-My thought process around media consumption is baked into this policy.*
+My thought process on that is baked into this policy.*

 1. As a general rule, I only play or emulate games that I have legitimate access to.
 “Legitimate access” means owning a digital or physical copy that has been sourced from the developer, a distribution platform (Steam, Itch.io, etc.) or the second-hand market.
 2. I make an exception for old PC demos, unreleased games and other obscurities that have been digitally archived for preservation purposes ([UWC on NES](https://www.youtube.com/watch?v=cnQ7DTa58YU) or [Price of Persia 3D demo](https://www.youtube.com/watch?v=SjWIBSrHTOo), for example).